R6 class for multi-regional input-output matrix (MRIO). This class inherits from the

 bilateral_trade(list)

-Bilateral trade flows between countries by sector.
+Bilateral trade flows between regions by sector.

 domestic_intermediate_transactions(list)